CartoDB/carto-selfhosted-helm/customizations/README.md

   Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource, you can find more documentation [here](https://kubernetes.io/docs/concepts/services-networking/ingress/).

   Within this option you could either use your own TLS certificates, or GCP SSL Managed Certificates.

+  > :warning: if you are running a GKE cluster 1.17.6-gke.7 version or lower, please check [Cluster IP configuration](#troubleshooting)

   **Useful links**